Brazil at the FIFA World Cup: By match

-By opponent
+Head-to-head record

 Record players

 Brazil's record World Cup player, Cafu is also the only player ever to have appeared in three consecutive World Cup finals: 1994, 1998 and 2002.

 Most matches played

 Most tournament appearances

 Altogether eight players share the record of four participations.
 The goalkeeper Émerson Leão is the only one who has played four tournaments non-consecutively (not called at 1982).

-Top scorers
+Top goalscorers

 Five Brazilians have won the World Cup Golden Boot Award over the years: Leônidas with 7 goals in 1938, Ademir with 9 goals in 1950, Garrincha and Vavá with 4 goals each in 1962 and Ronaldo with 8 goals in 2002.

 Players provided by club

 Below is the list of clubs that have provided more than 5 players throughout the FIFA World Cup editions: